David-Manniche/TheMarket/readme.txt

     => task-66150- Export content encoding issue with Excel.
     => 042989 - Accept cookies functionality enhancement
     => 042991 - Edit status functionalities are different on "category request " and "brand request " listing page at admin end.
-    => 042986 - Seller >> request >> when user on that request listing page and he create another request then new request should reflect before we refresh the page
+    => 042986 - Seller >> request >> when user on that request listing page and he create another request then new request should reflect before we refresh the page.
-    => 042985 - Seller >> brand request listing >> Language data gets display instead of identifier name
+    => 042985 - Seller >> brand request listing >> Language data gets display instead of identifier name.
+    => 042765 - Admin dashboard >> top product >> height of "no record found " section should be same as others.

 Enhancements:
     => Tax module upgrade
     => Test cases classes enhancements.